barbatus/angular2/README.md

 There are two ways to add typings to the app:

-    - using special sugared syntax to reference definitions in any ts-file:
+  - using special sugared syntax to reference definitions at the top of any ts-file:

 ````ts
 /// <reference path="typings/angular2/angular2.d.ts" />
 ````

-    - or adding typings to the tsconfig.json globally for all files
+  - or adding typings to the `tsconfig.json` globally for all files:

 ````
 {